- Name the three macronutrients ad their main functions.

 Monosaccharides are the simplest form of sugar, and disaccharides are two monosaccharides together.

-Processed foods are ones that have been frozen, packaged, and enhanced with vitamins or minerals to preserve them for consumption.
+Processed foods have been frozen, packaged, and enhanced with vitamins or minerals to preserve them for consumption.

-Complex carbs are made out of larger molecules are broken down into monosaccharides.
+Complex carbs are made out of larger molecules broken down into monosaccharides.

-The glycemic index is a system which looks to rank foods on a scale of 1 – 100 based on their effects on blood sugar levels.
+The glycemic index is a system that looks to rank foods on a scale of 1 – 100 based on their effects on blood sugar levels.

 A low GI score is 1 – 55.
 A medium GI score is 56 – 69.
 High GI is considered to be 70 or higher.